Loading...

 2. Chronic Prerenal Kidney Failure

-Chronic prerenal kidney failure occurs when there is insufficient blood supply to the kidneys for a longer period of time.
+Chronic prerenal kidney failure occurs due to an insufficient blood supply to the kidneys for a longer time.
 In this condition, the kidneys shrink and lose the ability to perform their function.

 4. Acute Post-renal Kidney Failure

-The temporary blockage in the urinary tract and kidney stones are the main reasons for acute post-renal kidney failure.
+The temporary blockage in the urinary tract causes acute post-renal kidney failure.

 5. Chronic Post-renal Kidney Failure